nerdynoah/TF2_Hud_Selection_Screen_Other_Changes/README.md

 Engineer's Metal is now above the center
 Demoman's sticky's are now above the center.
 Moved Snipers Charge 10 Px closer to the center.

+V2.1: Moved the Ammo box down 13Px below the Crosshair (To allow bigger crosshairs)